 Linguistic Inquiry and Word Count (LIWC) Analysis: CNN versus Fox News

-This assignment was part of the Michigan State University StratCom MA program, in the CAS 839 Media Analytic Com course.
+This was written for CAS 839: Media Analytics Communication in the Michigan State University Strategic Communications MA program.
 The assignment was based on an LIWC analysis of these articles:

 CNN LIWC Results

 Reviewing the LIWC results for each article, I saw results there parallel the both the mindset of Fox News (FN) and CNN and the current U.S. political divide.
 There are some similarities in number, but a deeper look explains the qualitative context.
 For example, self-references (or I-Words), were nearly the same (FN-0.3, CNN-0.5).
 This struck me as a neutral statement that readers on both sides were insecure, nervous, and potentially depressed about how the election turned out (Beaty, 2021a)